gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

   type-tuple-element:
     identifier? identifier ':' type
     type
-    type-homogenous-tuple-span
+    type-homogeneous-tuple-span
   integer_literal_gt_one:
     [2-9][0-9]*
-  type-homogenous-tuple-span:
+  type-homogeneous-tuple-span:
     integer_literal_gt_one '*' type
-  type-pure-homogenous-tuple:
+  type-pure-homogeneous-tuple:
-    '(' type-homogenous-tuple-span ')'
+    '(' type-homogeneous-tuple-span ')'
 ```

-When we parse a tuple that consists of a single homogenous tuple span element,
+When we parse a tuple that consists of a single homogeneous tuple span element,
-we set in the tuple type a homogenous tuple bit using spare bits already
+we set in the tuple type a homogeneous tuple bit using spare bits already
 available in the tuple type.

-NOTE: We specifically ban homogenous tuple spans that provide an integer literal
+NOTE: We specifically ban homogeneous tuple spans that provide an integer literal
 of 0 or 1.
 The reason for this is that given that Swift's generics do not
 support variadics or type level integers, having homogeneous tuples of size 0, 1
 are not useful.
 Instead we require our users to use an empty tuple or just an